 Center for Student Success

-First-year students meet with members of the First-Year Advising Team to create new class schedules, discuss activity options, review goals, and develop strategies to launch their Individualized Graduation Plan.
+Incoming students meet with members of the First-Year Advising Team to help you create class schedules, discuss activity options, review goals, and develop specific strategies as part of an Individualized Graduation Plan.
+Your advisor will help secure any necessary help you might need, so you can hit the ground running during the important initial year of college.